Mwotlap language: Syntax

 Mwotlap is an SVO language: the word order of a sentence is fixed and is always subject-verb-complement-adverbial.

 The system of personal pronouns contrasts clusivity, and distinguishes four numbers (singular, dual, trial, plural).
 Human nouns also have four numbers; as for non-human nouns, they do not inflect for number and are expressed as singulars.

 Spatial reference in Mwotlap is based on a system of geocentric (absolute) directionals, which is in part typical of Oceanic languages, and in part innovative.

+Like most Oceanic languages, Mwotlap creates its non-verbal predicates without resorting to a copula (like Eng. to be).
+As a corollary, its grammar is omnipredicative, i.e. most of its word classes (verbs, adjectives, nouns, numerals, etc.) are directly predicative.